big-unibo/dataplatform/doc/hdfs.md

 -   Stand-by namenodes stay updated thanks to JournalNodes

--   Every action performed by *active* namenode is logged throughjournals.
+-   Every action performed by *active* namenode is logged through journals: the policy is to write on the majority of Journal Nodes.

--   Periodically, [JournalNodes]{.underline} synch with themselves and with namenodes to grant consistency and integrity.

 -   Each component data is persisted through a NFS.
 Each component has its own directory inside NFS.